 You may join, switch or drop Medicare Advantage Plans only during Medicare Advantage Enrollment Periods.
-People who either have Medicare and Medicaid, or qualify for Extra Help are an exception from this rule because they can switch plans every month.
+People who either have Medicare and Medicaid or qualify for Extra Help are an exception from this rule because they can switch plans every month.

-Normally Medicare Advantage enrollment is on a calendar year basis, starting the date your coverage begins.
+Medicare Advantage enrollment is on a calendar year basis, starting the date your coverage begins.

 Medicare Advantage Enrollment Periods

-Initial Coverage Election Period (ICEP) occurs simultaneously with the Initial Enrollment Period (IEP).
-IEP is a 7-month period that begins 3 months before you turn 65, or 3 months before your 25th month of disability.
-It is used to enroll in Medicare Parts C and D, and includes the 3 months before, the month of, and the 3 months after the triggering event, such as turning age 65.
+Initial Enrollment Period (IEP) is a 7-month period that begins 3 months before you turn 65 or 3 months before your 25th month of disability.
+It is used to enroll in Medicare Parts C and D and includes the 3 months before, the month of, and the 3 months after the triggering event, such as turning age 65.

-Annual Enrollment Period (AEP) runs between October 15 and December 7.
+Annual Election Period (AEP) runs between October 15 and December 7.
 Your coverage will begin on January 1 of the following year.
 You may switch between Medicare Advantage plans.
-You also may switch from the Medicare Advantage plan to Original Medicare, or from Original Medicare to Medicare Advantage plan.
-You may change Prescription Drug Plan (PDP), you’ll be disenrolled from your MAPD plan and return back to Original Medicare.
+You also may change from the Medicare Advantage plan to Original Medicare, or from Original Medicare to Medicare Advantage plan.
+You may change Prescription Drug Plan (PDP), enroll into it (if you didn’t have it) or disenroll from it.

 You may make more than one election during the AEP.
 Your final election during that period is the one that counts.

-Let Liberty Medicare Help you
+Let Liberty Medicare Help You

 Our services are offered at no cost to you.
 If you are considering a Medicare Advantage Plan, let us help you.